How They Work

 Large (13mph/21kmph):

-CombOvers sidestep the compromise by mounting where the bike is already close to the mud trajectories and letting your frame do some of the work.
-It's small and completely blocks the direct path, and the combination of CombOvers and Toupee (50g) out-performs a 120g moto fender at under half the weight.
+CombOvers sidestep the compromise by mounting where the bike is already close to the mud trajectories and letting your frame do some of the work, so they can be small and yet completely block the direct path.
+In our (limited) testing, the CombOver and Toupee combination (50g) beat a 120g moto fender at under half the weight — which fits the theory, since most motos leave the direct path open.
+This needs proper validation though (and a large moto fender may catch a little more of the side-spray thrown out as you steer — how much depends on your riding style and terrain), so we encourage you to try it for yourself.

 Got questions this didn't answer?
 Email us: info@combover.co.uk